eyadislam/laravel-ai-factory/README.md

 -   Use a **string** for AI-generated fields (prompt).
 -   Use a **callable** for manual or faker-based fields.

-You also need to define defiende the model class inside the factory.
+You also need to fill the $model property with the model class inside the factory.
 It is required in order to function properly.

 ## 🛠 Usage